ElGamacy/TopMap-SD/README.md

-Additional odification or custom updates requests are welcome and can be communicated to the following email address:
+Additional modification or custom updates requests are welcome and can be communicated to the following email address:

 mohammad.elgamacy@vub.ac.be